nezaj/web-bitelog/src/data/notes.md

 Overall: Interesting week.
 Definitely not consistent, but informative.
 I do feel from my progress pic and weight that if I stick with the proper cals I can get lean real quick

+Goals:
-Nutrition: Let’s average <2100 cals this week !
+* Let’s average <2100 cals this week !

-Fitness: BJJ 4x, Judo 2x, Lift 2x
+* BJJ 4x, Judo 2x, Lift 2x

 ### 1/16/2022